-Part of Relating to Code of Summary of requirement schedule A Governance reference 59.
-6: Comply or explain Board B.5.3 The board should ensure that directors, especially non-executive directors have access to independent professional advice, at the NHS foundation trust's expense, where they judge it necessary to discharge their responsibilities as directors.
+Part of schedule A Relating to Code of Governance reference Summary of requirement 59.
+6: Comply or explain Board B.5.3 The board should ensure that directors, especially non-executive directors, have access to independent professional advice, at the NHS foundation trust's expense, where they judge it necessary to discharge their responsibilities as directors.
 Comp liant.
 60. 6: Comply or explain Board, committees B.5.4 Committees should be provided with sufficient resources to undertake their duties.
 Comp liant.
-61. 6: Comply or explain Chair B.6.3 The senior independent director should lead the performance evaluation of the chairperson.
-It director in collaboration with the chair of the council of governors' It from directors and governors.
+61. 6: Comply or explain Chair B.6.3 The senior independent director should lead the performance evaluation of the chairperson. director in collaboration with the chair of the council of governors' from directors and governors.
 See row 13 above.
-62. 6: Comply or explain Chair B.6.4 The chairperson, with assistance of the board secretary, if applicable, should use the performance evaluations as the basis for determining individual and collective professional development programmes for non-executive directors relevant to their duties as board members. the or ganisation is well le he responsibility of evelopment programme to ensure that it operates effectively and that f the trust chair who is supported in this task by the director of human tary.
-63. 6: Comply or explain Chair, council of governors B.6.5 Led by the chairperson, the council should periodically assess their collective performance and they should regularly communicate to members and the public details on how they have discharged their responsibilities. has discharged its responsibilities was provided in two annual newsletters ed the trust with their email address.
-There should be a clear policy and a fair process, agreed and adopted by the council, for the removal from the council of any governor who consistently and unjustifiably fails to attend the meetings of the council or has an actual or potential conflict of interest which prevents the prope exercise of their duties. rcumstances in whic tution. ch a governor may be disqualified or rem oved from the council of are set out in provision 18 of the trust's 65.
+62. 6: Comply or explain Chair B.6.4 The chairperson, with assistance of the board secretary, if applicable, should use the performance evaluations as the basis for determining individual and collective professional development programmes for non-executive directors relevant to their duties as board members. the or ganisation is well led ne responsibility of relopment programme to ensure that it operates effectively and that the trust chair who is supported in this task by the director of human ary.
+63. 6: Comply or explain Chair, council of governors B.6.5 Led by the chairperson, the council should periodically assess their collective performance and they should regularly communicate to members and the public details on how they have discharged their responsibilities. has discharged its responsibilities was provided in two annual newsletters define trust with their email address.
+There should be a clear policy and a fair process, agreed and adopted by the council, for the removal from the council of any governor who consistently and unjustifiably fails to attend the meetings of the council or has an actual or potential conflict of interest which prevents the proper exercise of their duties. rcumstances in which n a governor may be o disqualified or remo ved from the council of are set out in provision 18 of the trust's 65.
 6: Comply or explain Board, remuneration committee B.8.1 The remuneration committee should not agree to an executive member of the board leaving the employment of an NHS foundation trust, except in accordance with the terms of their contract of employment, including but not limited to service of their full notice period and/or material reductions in their time commitment to the role, without the board first having completed and approved a full risk assessment.
-Not a oplicable.
+Not ap pplicable.
 66. 6: Comply or explain Board C.1.2 The directors should report that the NHS foundation trust is a going concern with supporting assumptions or qualifications as necessary.
 See also ARM paragraph 7.17.
-See se ection 2.1 above.
-67. 6: Comply or explain Board C.1.3 At least annually and in a timely manner, the board should set out clearly its financial, quality and operating objectives for the NHS foundation trus and disclose sufficient information, both quantitative and qualitative, of the NHS foundation trust's business and operation, including clinical outcome data, to allow members and governors to evaluate its
+See se ction 2.1 above.
+67. 6: Comply or explain Board C.1.3 At least annually and in a timely manner, the board should set out clearly its financial, quality and operating objectives for the NHS foundation trust and disclose sufficient information, both quantitative and qualitative, of the NHS foundation trust's business and operation, including clinical outcome data, to allow members and governors to evaluate its specialty at appropriate intervals.